wheelybird/luminary/docs/advanced.md

 ## HTTPS Certificates

-By default, LDAP User Manager generates a self-signed certificate on first startup.
+By default, Luminary generates a self-signed certificate on first startup.
 For production use, you should provide proper SSL certificates.

 ### Using Your Own Certificates